 There are several overlapping initiatives going on, both in EPC and Berlin Group, and we suggest that this proposed initiative should be coordinated with these other initiatives.

+Response: we will welcome any additional co-submitting organisation that wants to participate in the initiative.
+The Norwegian This can only improve the quality and global adoption of the API resources that will be ISO 20022 registered in the end.
+We already confirmed that Berlin Group is welcomed to join the effort, during the SEG review call in November 2022.